Retaining your dental health and your smile’s appearance

 Why is it important to drink water?

 Drinking water that contains fluoride can help to prevent tooth decay from occurring.
-It is recommended that you drink water after each meal as not only can it flush food particles out of your mouth, but it can help to maintain your healthy teeth.
+It is recommended that you drink water after each meal as it flushes food particles out of your mouth, and helps maintain your healthy teeth.

 Some of the benefits of drinking water include:

 - May help with preventing kidney stones

 - Forms saliva and mucus

 Why should I start chewing sugar-free gum after every meal?